dotink/sage/docs/classes/Dotink/Sage/TokenParser/Author.md

-# Param - The `Param` class is responsible for parsing parameter tokens in a docblock.
+# Author - The `Author` class is responsible for parsing author tokens in a docblock.

 _Copyright (c) 2013, Matthew J. Sahagian_

 ## Details

-Each parameter token will be parsed into an array containing a `name`, `types`, and `details` key.
-The `type` key will be an array as well in the event the parameter can be passed as multiple types.

-Examples of what is parseable:

-- `@param string $name Description of what this parameter is`
-- `@param string|File $input_file The file we want to read from`
-- `@param ...`

-If the param token is followed by a simple '...' it will automatically represent a ad infinitum number of repetitions of the preceding param.
+The parser will attempt to parse out `name`, `handle`, and `email` keys from strings which look like the following:

+`Matthew J. Sahagian [mjs] <msahagian@dotink.org>

+If any one of these pieces is missing it should still get all the information that is available with missing pieces represented as an empty string.

 ### Authors